 end grain closeup of the piece directly above

-veneer --- although this does not look like the web pics below, I have it from one of my correspondants, and from a partial web picture on a marquetry site, that this is kelobra.
+veneer --- I have it from one of my correspondents, and from a partial web picture on a marquetry site, that this is kelobra.
+To me it looks exactly like curly etimoe.

 plank --- this picture as posted on the web is on the left and on the right is my attempt to make it a more likely color and to show the grain.